danielrayali/sargs/README.md

 ### Avilable Everywhere

-Once Sarg has been initialized, the variables can be accessed through the static global singleton using the provided macros.
+Once sargs has been initialized, the variables can be accessed through the static global singleton using the provided macros.

 ## Bugs/Comments